 - Provide workers with water, rest, and shade

 - Allow new workers to gradually increase their workloads and take more frequent breaks until they’ve built a tolerance for working in the heat

 - Train workers to avoid and identify heat illness

 Normally, sweating counters overheating through the cooling effect of evaporation.
 High heat and hard work increase heat build-up, while high humidity reduces evaporation.
 These factors can combine to raise the body’s internal temperature to dangerous levels where heat exhaustion or heat stroke can strike.
 Here are some things you can have your workers do to protect themselves:

 - Drink water every 15 minutes—even if they aren’t thirsty

 - Take a rest in the shade to cool down

 - Wear a hat and light-colored clothing

-Working in full sunlight can increase heat index values by 15 degrees, so extra rest and water breaks are required.
+Working in full sunlight can increase heat index values by 15 degrees, so we encourage you to provide your workers with extra rest and water breaks.
 Tasks that require heavy protective clothing or equipment can also make a worker more susceptible to heat illnesses.
-Be sure to check on them at regular intervals, but realize all workers are at risk during a heat wave.
-Here’s what to look out for:
+Be sure to check on them at regular intervals, but keep in mind all workers are at risk during a heat wave.

-Call 911 immediately and notify a supervisor if there are signs of:
+Call 911 immediately and notify your supervisor if you see signs of: